MarcPozzo/MyProjects/Birds_Detection/README.md

 Birds eat seeds in fields and farmers loose a part of their harverst, that is why we want to detect them in order to make them fear.
 Custom Convolutional Neural Network was used such as Lenet, VGG16 or YoloV2.

-Below I explain strategies I used.
 This is not possible  to execute scripts inside because I cannot share pictures.
+That is why I propose you I explain strategies I used.
+If you want a quick look of my script, I suggest you to go in demonstration folder where there are the most important scripts.
+This work is still in progress because I began to transfert it in October, that is why few scrip may be missing or path could be wrong.
+I will correct it as soon as possible.

 2 methods types of method can be used :